howset/minishell/JOURNAL.md

 ### 11.12.2024
 - export seems to be working now.
 The functions are scattered though between env.c, and export.c.
 Copied ft_freearr from ft_split to env.c.
 The main (in minishell.c) is a mess.
+	- should the printed out vars be sorted alphabetically?
+	- setenv?
+- tried to make it consistent, perror for failed system calls, custom errors with ft_fprintf.
+-